markdecl/English-Vocab-Project/README.md

 # English-Vocab-App

-I've often found it difficult to remember new words in English that I come across.
-So I built a tool that takes as input a list of words in English and outputs a deck of flashcards for you to learn.
+I've often found it difficult to remember new words in English that I come across, so I built a tool that takes as input a list of words in English and outputs a deck of flashcards that I can learn.

 Find the live version of my app here.